 But there are risks, with the main concern being excessive bleeding that occurs because your blood loses its ability to clot easily.
 If you are injured, the bleeding may not stop right away.
 While this is usually an inconvenience (shaving accidents), it can become a serious problem in a vehicle accident or other trauma.

 Doctors need to let patients know all of the risks they could encounter when they take blood thinners.
 A failure to notify patients of these risks is negligent.

 Doctors should also not prescribe blood thinners to low-risk patients.
 Studies have found that as many as one-quarter of people with atrial fibrillation who have a low risk of stroke are given blood thinners that they do not need.

 Doctors need to prescribe the correct amount of blood thinner medications and they should always take into account other medications a patient is on.
 Some medications, when taken in conjunction with blood thinners, have deadly effects.

 If you suspect the negligence of a doctor or nurse has contributed to harm from your blood thinner medication, we advise you to seek legal assistance.
 Medical malpractice cases can be difficult to prove, but that does not mean you have no case.
 It just means you need good legal representation.
-At the Weitz Firm, our knowledgeable and experienced team will take your case and go full force to have your back.
-When you need a blood thinner malpractice attorney in Drexel Hill, you can contact us for a free consultation by clicking here or calling 267-587-6240.
+At The Weitz Firm, LLC, our knowledgeable and experienced team will take your case and go full force to have your back.
+When you need a medical malpractice lawyer in Drexel Hill, you can contact us for a free consultation by clicking here or calling 267-587-6240.
 We will get the compensation you deserve so you can begin to move forward.